The best leg exercises for women!

 2. Banded Step Out

 Banded step-outs have many variations.
-The lateral step out is one of the best leg exercises for women that work your outer thigh leg muscles.
+The lateral step out is one of the best leg exercises for women that work their outer thigh leg muscles.

 For this legs workout, you need a 20-inch resistance band.